runem/lit-analyzer/packages/ts-lit-plugin/README.md

 #### 📣 no-missing-import

 When using custom elements in HTML it is checked if the element has been imported and is available in the current context.
 It's considered imported if any imported module (or their imports) defines the custom element.
-You can disable this check by setting `skipMissingImports` to true in the configuration (see [Configuring the plugin](#configuring-the-plugin)).

 The following example is considered a warning:
 ```js